LlewBach/aj-builder/README.md

 #### User Stories

-'As an old lady, I would like to be able to find a reputable builder that I can be sure will help me fix my problems.
-For me, integrity is important and I'd much prefer to get a sense of the person I'm dealing with before I have them in my home.'

-'As a busy professional, I need a solid guy I can turn to when I'm trying to short my portfolio shares in the middle of a market dive and suddenly s*** hits the fan at home, or floor should I say when the toilet starts overflowing.
-It would save me time making a decision about quotes if I could submit pictures and get an instant quote instead of having to wait for him to find time to drive over.'
+1) "As a visitor to the website, I want to know if this site is relevant to me so I can decide whether I want to engage with it."

+2) "As a potential customer, I want to get a sense of the handyman's character and experience."

+3) "As an interested customer, I want to be able to contact the handyman, and get a quote."

+4) "As a customer who's in a rush or who wants to minimise home visits, I want to be able to submit pictures of the required job so that I can increase the chance of getting a quote back more quickly and remotely."

 #### Acceptance Critiera

-- Users can successfully view information on mobile devices and desktops with the most common screen dimensions.
+1) "Users can immediately identify the company name, understand the industry/profession it relates to and see the scope of what services are offered."

-- Users can navigate to every page from every page.
+2) "Users can navigate between the pages, to every page from every page.
+The page headings are clear and relevant.
+Users can view the information of each page on all viewports."

-- Users can input information into the contact form and submit successfully.
-- If users input information incorrectly into the contact form, they will not be able to submit and they will be notified of any errors.
-This will include giving user feedback such as required fields and syntax validation.
+3) "Users can easily navigate to the contact page.
+Autocomplete works for the input fields.
+The form requires essential information and a valid email syntax in order to successfully submit.
+The form provides feedback if there has been an input error that needs addressing or has successfully submitted."

+4) "Users can upload pictures to the contact form."

 #### Information and features scope